Podhájska

 Podhájska (Bellegszencse) is a village and municipality in the Nové Zámky District in the Nitra Region of south-west Slovakia.

 History

 In historical records the village was first mentioned in 1075.

 Geography

 The municipality lies at an altitude of 141 metres and covers an area of 11.116 km2.
 It has a population of about 1156 people.

 Climate

 The Köppen Climate Classification subtype for this climate is "Dfb" (Warm Summer Continental Climate).

+Population

 Ethnicity

 The population is about 99% Slovak.

 Facilities

 The village has a small public library a swimming pool and a football pitch.